Top Maintenance Tips to Keep Your Generator Ready Year-Round

 Where you store your generator matters:

-- Store in a dry, well-ventilated area to prevent rust and moisture damage.
+- Store in a dry, well-ventilated area to avoid overheating, rust and moisture damage.

-- Avoid direct ground contact—a pallet or mat underneath is ideal.
+- Avoid direct ground contact—a pallet or mat underneath is ideal to create stability and avoid issues cause by vibration.

-For PTO units, store the generator on a dolly or cart to keep it clean and mobile.
+For PTO units, mount the generator on a carry-all, dolly or cart to keep it clean and mobile.

 7. Test Your Generator Under Load